Labpano's New VR Camera is Here to Change the Game | 30.12.19 | finanzen.at

 A Premium Design with High-end Hardware to Define a New Category

-Pilot One is the tiniest 8K360-degree camera currently on the market: built to a size of only 44mm x 44mm x 128mm (1.7 x 1.7 x 5 inches).
+Pilot One is the tiniest 8K 360º camera currently on the market: built to a size of only 44mm x 44mm x 128mm (1.7 x 1.7 x 5 inches).
 It is packed with 4 high-end Sony image sensors and ultra-high precision lenses with an F2.28 aperture.

 The 3400mAh battery easily supports 2 hours of continuous 8K recording and live streaming.
 Design-wise, it adopts an all-metal cuboid framework with elegant arc edges, making it a true blend of art and technology.